Protections for public officials

 Confidentiality is one of the main protections available under the PID Act.

-a public interest disclosure, the less likelihood there is of reprisals.
+a public interest disclosure, the less likelihood there is of detrimental action.

-The identity of a public official will not be disclosed unless:
+The identity of a person who makes a voluntary public interest disclosure will not be disclosed unless:

 - consent is given in writing, or

-- the release of the information is necessary and in the public interest.
+- the disclosure of the identifying information is necessary to deal with the disclosure effectively, or

 Documents relating to a public interest disclosure cannot be released under a